zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/custom-dashboards/custom-dashboards.md

 X Axis: Country (Ignore empty values) <br />

-### Task 5: Test
+## Task 6: Test

-Now that you compelted the charts.
+Now that you completed the charts.
 It's time to test them.
 Open the <Order Processing Lab> in Test.
 Invoke the <bulkOrder> operation using   TBD      test data file.
 Review custom dashboards.
 You may now [proceed to the next lab].